Drucilla Cornell

-Drucilla Cornell (June 16, 1950 - December 12, 2022), was an American philosopher and feminist theorist, whose work has been influential in political and legal philosophy, ethics, deconstruction, critical theory, and feminism.
-Cornell was an emerita Professor of Political Science, Comparative Literature and Women's & Gender Studies at Rutgers University the State University of New Jersey; Professor Extraordinaire at the University of Pretoria, South Africa; and a visiting professor at Birkbeck College, University of London.
+Drucilla Cornell (June 16, 1950 - December 12, 2022) was an American philosopher and legal theorist, whose work has been influential in political philosophy, ethics, deconstruction, critical theory, and feminism.

+Cornell was an emerita Professor of Political Science, Comparative Literature and Women's & Gender Studies at Rutgers University, New Jersey; Professor Extraordinaire at the University of Pretoria, South Africa; and a visiting professor at Birkbeck College, University of London.
 She also taught for many years on the law faculties of the University of Pennsylvania and of Cardozo Law School of Yeshiva University.

 Education

 She received her undergraduate education at Stanford University and Antioch College, where she earned a Bachelor of Arts (B.A.) in Philosophy and Mathematics in 1978.
 She then earned her Juris Doctor (J.D.) from University of California Los Angeles Law School in 1981.